 Dreamscaping’s axioms?
-Hold emotional truth and all humor in the highest regard (even eye-rolling sarcasm to negative events).
-Muse on your memory privately.
-Or post, email, display or wear it to start a conversation.
+Hold emotional truth and all humor in the highest regard (even eye-rolling sarcasm).
+Muse on your prescriptive memory privately.
+Or share or wear it to jumpstart a conversation.
 If the prescriptive memory makes you laugh and cry, it’s doing its job.

 ABOUT NANCY